Chapter 11: Cultivation

 The terror being generated on the Mestel border was growing better than anticipated.
 It had caused more than one rash response by local nobles.
 His favorite, so far, being the detailed account he’d just received of a foolish baron personally taking a force across the border into Mestelina to ‘hunt down the savages’… and being ambushed, stripped of his weapons and horses.
 Then he was forced to walk back to his lands in disgrace.

 It was utterly delicious.

-Not to mention that it had that ridiculous baron whipping up support for yet more troops on the border ‘to protect the people’.
+Not to mention it had the ridiculous man whipping up support for yet more troops on the border ‘to protect the people’.

 The people!
 Phah!

 Equally pleasing was that, in the aftermath of the Knights’ School burning down, the rumors of their faithlessness were spreading swiftly.
 An unexpected benefit of which was that many were abandoning their local circles, denouncing them for being as feckless and untrustworthy as the knights.